19hours/sg-statutes/Acts/Supreme Court of Judicature Act.md

 “seal” includes stamp;

-“subordinate court” means a court constituted under the Subordinate Courts Act (Cap.
+“subordinate court” means a court constituted under the State Courts Act (Cap.
 321) and any other court, tribunal or judicial or quasi-judicial body from the decisions of which under any written law there is a right of appeal to the Supreme Court.

 [58/73; 16/93; 3/96]

+[Act 5 of 2014 wef 07/03/2014]

 ## PART II